Henrod/balances/README.md

 * The account number can be of any type: integer, UUID, string, etc. The tests use integer for the sake of readability.
 * All HTTP requests are POST so they can accept JSON payloads as requests.
-* Amounts are always BigDecimal.
-The value showed on JSONs are strings taken two decimal places only.
+* Amounts are always BigDecimal in order to maintain accuracy.
+The value showed on JSONs are strings of numbers with two decimal places only.
-* It is used record instead of maps for better performance to access values and to standardize its attributes.
+* For Operation, it is used record instead of maps for better performance to access values and to standardize its attributes.

 ## Time Complexities